Globatalent/crowdsale/README.md

 - `parentToken` [L60]: Address from which the token has been cloned, if it’s not been cloned it will be 0x0.
 - `parentSnapShotBlock` [L64]: Block number to determine the initial distribution of the parent token if actual token was cloned.
 - `creationBlock` [L67]: Block number when the token was created.
-- `balances` [L72]: Map that tracks the amount of token of an address
+- `balances` [L72]: Map that tracks the amount of token of/to an address
 - `allowed` [L75]: Map that stores the amount an address can transfer from another account.
 - `totalSupplyHistory` [L78]: Array that stores the history of the token at certain blocknumbers.
 - `transfersEnabled` [L81]: Determines if the token is transferable.